SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 **Player Vehicle:**
 - Disable mid-air car controls and the ability to rotate the player's vehicle while stuck/upside down
 - Disable the automatic explosion after the players vehicle collides with something at high speeds
-- Leave engine on when exiting vehicle if player keeps the exit vehicle button pressed for 200ms.
+- Leave engine on when exiting vehicle unless the player keeps the exit vehicle button pressed for 250ms.
 Similar to GTA:IV
 - Disable the auto-centering of the player vehicle's wheels on exit.
     - While this is universally compatible, **it could cause some issues** with mission vehicles.
 Disable if necessary
 - Block player from entering ragdoll when standing on car roofs